BiancaaaaAndrei/tech242-AWS-linux/Week 1/Day2-resources.md/create-vm.md

 ## Step 11: Git Bash
 1. Connected the VM
 2. Logged in
-3. To execute Linux commands on the VM, refer to the log [LINUX Commands](LINUXcommands.md)
+3. To execute Linux commands on the VM, refer to the log [Linux Commands](LINUXcommands.md)
 4. Exit the VM when done

 ## Step 12: Stop the VM when on break or end of the workday